-Hello, I’m YUKINO, a 25 year old Japanese girl living in the UK.
-I’m excited that I can share our Japanese culture with you here.
 Have you ever heard of the Japanese word, bento?
 Bento is a full meal in a lunchbox.
-These days, this Japanese bento culture is being adopted in more western countries.
-I wonder why this Japanese bento culture is so focused on now, because people have lunch everywhere.
-I want to explain what makes Japanese bento special, so that you will know why Japanese people love bento so much.
+These days this Japanese bento culture is being adopted in more western countries.
+I wonder why this Japanese bento culture is so focused on now because taking our own lunch to work or school by itself is not unique at all.
+So let me explain what makes bento so special and why Japanese people love it so much.

 The origins of Japanese bento